rocksandclouds/Unlokt/README.md

 Fork from https://github.com/frickelzeugs/FingerprintDoorbell with some updates

-OTA-Firmware upload with (Async) ElegantOTA not working because of library incompabilities
+~~OTA-Firmware upload with (Async) ElegantOTA not working because of library incompabilities~~ <- using ESPAsyncHTTPUpdateServer now

 Changes from TheMaskedDeveloper:
 - color and sequenze configurable in web interface